rajpurkarlab/CheXzero/README.md

 Use `-h` flag to see all optional arguments.

 ## Zero-Shot Inference
 See the following [notebook](https://github.com/rajpurkarlab/CheXzero/blob/main/notebooks/zero_shot.ipynb) for an example of how to use CheXzero to perform zero-shot inference on a chest x-ray dataset.
-The example shows how to output predictions from the model ensemble.
+The example shows how to output predictions from the model ensemble and evaluate performance of the model if ground truth labels are available.

 Ensure all [model checkpoints](https://drive.google.com/drive/folders/19YH2EALQTbkKXdJmKm3iaK8yPi9s1xc-?usp=sharing) are stored in `checkpoints/chexzero_weights/`, or the `model_dir` that is specified in the notebook.

+In order to use CheXzero for zero-shot inference, ensure the following requirements are met:
+* All input *`images`* must be stored as a `.h5`.
+See the [`write_h5(cxr_paths)`](https://github.com/rajpurkarlab/internal-chexzero/blob/cleanversion/preprocess_padchest.py#L155) function in [preprocess_padchest.py](https://github.com/rajpurkarlab/internal-chexzero/blob/cleanversion/preprocess_padchest.py) for an example of how to convert a list of paths to `.png` files into a valid `.h5` file.
+* The *ground truth `labels`* must be in a `.csv` dataframe where rows represent each image sample, and each column represents the binary labels for a particular pathology on each sample.